 Having sought help myself for depression and anxiety which I discovered through therapy had its roots in trauma I fully appreciate the courage that it takes to seek help when you may be at your most vulnerable.
 I also know from experience that it is possible to resolve what needs to be resolved.

 I have learnt that at the source of many of our difficulties is a disconnection within ourselves.
 The good news is we can reconnect and when fully connected health and wellbeing will naturally follow.
-In essence I see my job as a counsellor as helping people to connect compassionately to their feelings, emotions, desires and values and live a life authentically true to themselves.
+In essence, my job as a counsellor is to hold a space where people can connect compassionately to their feelings, emotions, desires and values enabling them to live a life authentically true to themselves.

 If you feel drawn to counselling as something that may help you then please get in touch.

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.